-• show\progress\bar (bool) - Flag to show progress bars or not.
-To show progress bar, set this True.
-Note that it is disabled when n\trials is None, timeout is not None, and $n{jobs} \neq 1$ .
+show\progress\bar (bool) - Flag to show progress bars or not.
+To disable progress bar, set this False.
+Currently, progress bar is experimental feature and disabled when n\trials is None, timeout is not None, and n\jobs ≠ 1.

 RuntimeError - If nested invocation of this method occurs.